cerb/cerb.github.io/_guides/bots/include-survey-links.md

 ---
-title: "Include survey links on outgoing messages with bots"
+title: Include survey links on outgoing messages with bots
-excerpt: Let’s assume that you want to include a survey link at the bottom of each outgoing message to measure customer satisfaction.
+excerpt: This webpage provides a comprehensive guide on how to include survey links in outgoing messages using bots in Cerb.
+summary: This webpage provides a comprehensive guide on how to include survey links in outgoing messages using bots in Cerb.
+It covers the creation of a Survey Bot to automatically append survey links to worker messages, enabling integration with popular survey tools.
+The guide details the process of setting up behaviors that insert and replace survey tokens with actual survey links before messages are sent.
+  It also offers tips for customizing the implementation, such as using custom fields for worker aliases, filtering messages for survey links, and using different tags for various groups.
+Additionally, it suggests alternatives like sending survey links only when a ticket is closed.
+permalink: /guides/bots/include-survey-links/
 layout: integration
 topic: Bots
 subtopic: Mail